Can Democrats Catch a Wave in 2018?

 As both parties gear up for the 2018 elections, Democrats harbor high hopes for a wave election that will take back the Congress, put the Senate in play, and revive their party’s fortunes in state legislatures across the country.

-All Democrats agree a clear statement of what the party stands is vital for success.
+All Democrats agree a clear statement of what the party stands for is vital for success.
 The question is whether their candidates will carry the populist agenda and message they need and the times demand, in spite of the same old big-money politics the party pros insist they cannot do without.

 A Tantalizing Possibility